 Open Off the Hook at Inlet Harbor Lunch here was crowded so I ate at the bar in a room with large windows to the marina outside.
 Grilled mahi proved they know how to handle fresh seafood.

-Racing’s North Turn Beach Bar & Grille A historic spot situated at the north turn of what was the early NASCAR race track.
-I walked in to look around but didn’t stay for a meal as it was very crowded.
+Temporarily closed.
+Racing’s North Turn Beach Bar & Grille From an earlier visit: A historic spot situated at the north turn of what was the early NASCAR race track.
 There’s so much racing memorabilia it’s virtually a museum.

 Places to stay near Ponce Inlet